mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 The requested authentication method.
 For example, `WWW-Authenticate: Basic` would require basic HTTP authentication.

+#### Mxs-Warning

+This header is used for sending generic warnings to clients about actions that were successful and valid but could cause problems in the future.
+Currently these are used to indicate when a configuration change was made to a static object and an overriding configuraiton is created or when a static object is being deleted at runtime.

+The content of the header is the human-readable warning that should be displayed to a user.

 ## Response Codes

 Every HTTP response starts with a line with a return code which indicates the